 You can “quote” other articles; however, reprinting text, photos or graphics requires permission.

-Photos from USCG Gallery (send the link so we can use the official credit), Government sites (NOAA) are usually public domain or specified as release for press use, or Wikimedia Commons has many copyleft photos available for use.
+Photos from USCG Gallery (send the link so we can use the official credit), Government sites (NOAA) are usually public domain or specified as release for press use, or Wikimedia Commons has many copy photos available for use.

 Photos from news agencies are copyrighted; we cannot use these without written permission.